 There are several tools available that can provide a more comprehensive and accurate picture in a more efficient and automatic process.
 However, many of these tools are expensive.
-There is another option available to you that is completely free and accurate--enter Google Search Console!
+There is another option available to you that 's completely free and accurate - enter Google Search Console.

 6 Steps: An Accurate Way to Determine Where Your Website Ranks in Google...For Free

 You actually DO NOT have to buy or use a fancy rank checker tool to get a picture of how your site is doing on Google… because Google will TELL you themselves.
 Google’s Search Console (formerly known as Google Webmaster Tools) provides organic ranking data, including:

 - What search queries your site was shown and found for